yuriipalam/zookeeper-website/README.md

 - **Fumadocs** - Documentation framework used for the docs section
   - Provides MDX-based docs structure and navigation
   - Lives alongside the landing pages in the same React Router app
-  - Supports multi-page and single-page docs from the same MDX sources
   - [Documentation](https://fumadocs.com/)

 #### Progressive Enhancement